phixtalk/RxJava/README.md

 In general, RxJava is all about Observables and Observers, emitting data and viewing data

-Its basically an evolution of AsynTasks, that allows us to perform tasks on the background thread, without affecting or freeze the UI thread.
+Its basically an evolution of AsynTasks, that allows us to perform tasks on the background thread, without affecting or freezing the UI thread.

-An Observable is component that produces some data (an example is a newspaper company that publishes newspaper articles daily)
+An Observable is a component that produces some data (an example is a newspaper company that publishes newspaper articles daily)

 An Observer is some function that subscribes to an observable to get the data it emits (an example is a person that is subscribing to the newsletter which the newspaper company produces)

-RXJava Operators follows the steps below
+RXJava Transactions follows the steps below

 1.Create an Observable
 2.Apply an Operator to the observable